Jairik/Jairik/README.md

 - 🏅 Proficient in: C++ and Java.
 - 👨‍💻 Experience with: Python, Linux, R, and Github.
 - 🌱 Currently studying Advanced Data Structures and Algortihm Analysis, OOP Programming and GUI Implementation, and Intro to R.
-- 🔮 Plan to soon pursue projects on: Android Development, Algorithm Analysis, and Machine Learning.
+- 🔮 Plan to soon pursue projects on: Android Development and Machine Learning.
 - 📫 You can reach me through jmccauley4@gulls.salisbury.edu
 - 💼 [Linked In Profile ](https://www.linkedin.com/in/jairik-mccauley-02624124a/)